ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Algorithm {#fv-algorithm}

-The algorithm for performing a fixed-version search (a search for a specific version of a label) is described below as a recursive algorithm.
+The algorithm for performing a fixed-version search is described below as a recursive algorithm.
 It starts with the root log entry, as defined by the implicit binary search tree, and then recurses to left or right children, each time starting back at step 1.

 1. Verify that the log entry's timestamp is consistent with the timestamps of all ancestor log entries.
 That is, if the log entry is in the ancestor's left